Serrowxd/Another_Portfolio/README.md

 **Possibly go through and rebuild a fully-mobile version of the page?
 It's not reactive or working with a reactive layout, so mobile phones should be redirected to a page that's built specifically for phones**

+!!
+Major To-Do -- Go through and redo the projects to be in chronological order, add if they are depricated/finished/unfinished, and add the github/deployment links. !!

 ## Known Issues

 - Scrolling on the homepage will cause it to display the sidebar, remove the ability to scroll on all devices from any page that are not set-up to scroll automatically.